Walter Cronkite: Awards and honors

 In 1968, the faculty of the E. W. Scripps School of Journalism at Ohio University voted to award Cronkite the Carr Van Anda Award "for enduring contributions to journalism."
 In 1970, Cronkite received a "Freedom of the Press" George Polk Award and the Paul White Award from the Radio Television Digital News Association.

 In 1972, in recognition of his career, Princeton University's American Whig-Cliosophic Society awarded Cronkite the James Madison Award for Distinguished Public Service.

 In 1977, Cronkite was elected to membership in the American Antiquarian Society, for which he was a proactive supporter and member, even participating in educational video materials for the society's 175th anniversary.
 In 1981, the year he retired, former president Jimmy Carter awarded Cronkite the Presidential Medal of Freedom.
 In that year, he also received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards, and the Paul White Award for lifetime achievement from the Radio Television Digital News Association.
 In 1985, Cronkite was honored with the induction into the Academy of Television Arts and Sciences Hall of Fame.
 In 1989 he received the Four Freedoms Award for the Freedom of Speech.
 He was elected to the American Philosophical Society in 1994.
 In 1995, he received the Ischia International Journalism Award.
 In 1999, Cronkite received the Rotary National Award for Space Achievement's Corona Award in recognition of a lifetime of achievement in space exploration.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2003.
 On March 1, 2006, Cronkite became the first non-astronaut to receive NASA's Ambassador of Exploration Award.
 Among Cronkite's numerous awards were four Peabody awards for excellence in broadcasting.

 In 2003, Cronkite was honored by the Vienna Philharmonic with the Franz Schalk Gold Medal, in view of his contributions to the New Year's Concert and the cultural image of Austria.

 Minor planet 6318 Cronkite, discovered in 1990 by Eleanor Helin, is named in his honor.

+There is a street named after Cronkite in San Antonio, Texas.